What is a stroke?

 Neuroprotective medicines.
 These medicines help protect the brain from damage and lack of oxygen (ischemia).

 Life support measures.
-These treatments include using a machine to help you breathe (a ventilator), having IV fluids, getting proper nutrition, and controlling your blood pressure.
+These treatments include using a machine to help you breathe (a ventilator), having IV fluids, getting correct nutrition, and controlling your blood pressure.

 Craniotomy.
 This is a type of brain surgery that is done to remove blood clots, relieve pressure, or repair bleeding in the brain.

 What are possible complications of having a stroke?

 Recovery from stroke and the specific ability affected depends on the size and location of the stroke.